social-media-ethics-automation/book/book_contents/ch05_history/05_antisocial_media.md

 # Antisocial Media

-While mainstream social media platforms grew in popularity, there was a parallel growth of social media platforms that were based on having "no rules", and were sources for many memes and piecs of internet culture, as well as hubs of much anti-social behavior (e.g., trolling, harassment, hate-groups, murders, etc.).
+While mainstream social media platforms grew in popularity, there was a parallel growth of social media platforms that were based on having "no rules", and were sources for many memes and pieces of internet culture, as well as hubs of much anti-social behavior (e.g., trolling, harassment, hate-groups, murders, etc.).

 ```{note}
 This page is about various toxic online communities.